 Why Make it Yourself

 Many people like Panera Green Goddess dressing and popular bottled grocery brands.
 While they might taste good, they aren't so good for you.
-Ingredients like canola and soy bean oils (genetically modified), sugar, corn starch, corn syrup, modified food starch, cheese, whey protein concentrate, and yogurt (all dairy), are a few ingredients that might cause concern.
+Ingredients like canola and soy bean oils (genetically modified), sugar, corn starch, corn syrup, modified food starch, cheese, whey protein concentrate, and yogurt (all dairy if you are dairy-free), are a few ingredients that might cause concern.
+And if you are gluten-free, forget it.

 Then there is the is polysorbate 60, phosphoric acid, and artificial colors.
 None of those are in a homemade green goddess.
 The bottom line is make it at home because it tastes great, is simple, and healthy.